CloudSlang/docs/hello_world.rst

 Explanation
 ===========

-The CLI runs the :ref:`flow` in the file we have passed to it, namely **hello\_world.sl**.
+The CLI runs the :ref:`flow` contained in the file passed to it, namely **hello\_world.sl**.
 The :ref:`flow` named ``hello_world`` begins its :ref:`workflow`.
 The :ref:`workflow` has one :ref:`task` named ``sayHi`` which calls the ``print`` :ref:`operation`.
 The :ref:`flow` passes the string